DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 Where you complete your classroom placements will depend on whether you've chosen a primary or secondary teacher training course.
 [Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).

 If you apply to train with a specific school, your placements may not all take place within that school.
 They may take place at a school within their partnership or trust.
-Trainees need experience of teaching in 2 schools to be awarded qualified teacher status.
+You will need experience of teaching in 2 schools to be awarded qualified teacher status.
 Speak to your course provider for more details.

 ## Your teacher training timetable